RohanGoyal17/vizualizer.js/README.md

 # vizualizer.js
 Devising a method to make css properties audio sensitive

-We use <a src="https://developer.mozilla.org/en/docs/Web/API/Web_Audio_API">WebAudio api </a> to extract the mp3 data
+We use [WebAudio api](https://developer.mozilla.org/en/docs/Web/API/Web_Audio_API) to extract the mp3 data

 use vizualizemp3convert to obtain an array of frequencies